CloudLabsAI-Azure/CAF-Infra-Security/01-secure-administration-and-management.md

 **NSG Flow Logs** capture information about the network traffic flowing through a Network Security Group.
 They provide visibility into the network communications and can be used for analyzing network behaviour, detecting threats, and investigating security incidents.

-In this task, you will create NSG flow logs that will provide detailed information about the network traffic that passes through your NSG.
-This information can be used for troubleshooting network connectivity issues, monitoring and analyzing network traffic patterns, and detecting potential security threats.
+In this task, you will create NSG flow logs and these configurations are used in Exercise 5, which reuses the NSG Flow Logs, Traffic Analytics setup, Azure Firewall, and other network resources from Exercise 1 to analyze collected traffic data.
+Otherwise, it may take 30–40 minutes for data to appear in Traffic Analytics.

 1. Navigate to the Azure portal.
 Using the search bar, search for **Resource groups (1)** and **select (2)** from the suggestions.